 Rafael Nadal would have been very disappointed not to beat Federer in that Australian Open final.
 He looked good for the win when he broke early in the final set, but found himself the receiving end of a barrage of awesome stroke-making from his Swiss rival.
 Still, it was a superb return to action, and form for Nadal, who shut down his 2016 early to recover from a lingering wrist problem.
 He looked pretty sharp in his first competitive event of the season, despite falling to Milos Raonic in the quarter finals, and he confirmed his return to relevance with his run in Melbourne.
+Nadal backed that up with another run to the final in Acapulco, where he again suffered disappointment in a straight-sets loss to Sam Querrey.
+He would no doubt be gutted with his final failures, but if he keeps putting himself in those positions, he is destined to get over the line at some point.
 With three Indian Wells titles in the bag, the 30-year-old Spaniard knows his way around the Californian desert.

 Can three-time defending champion, Novak Djokovic find some form and fend off the advances of a packed field, or will we have a new champion in 2017?
 These burning questions will be answered when the first Masters 1000 event of 2017 takes place at Indian Wells from 6-19 March.